Tips for Driving in San Francisco

 • The lane you're in is for buses only.

-• You can or cannot make that left hand turn at that time of the day.
+• You can or cannot make that left-hand turn at that time of the day.

-Yellow Lights
+Watch for Yellow Lights

 Look for Bicyclists